mkh1991/pitch-control/README.md

 - Simply put, it is the probability that a team (usually the home team, the away will be 1 minus this) will control the ball if it were to show up at that location, given the initial location of the ball, player locations, velocities and other modeling assumptions/parameters.
-- This modeling approach was first suggested by [Spearman](https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control/link/5d434d0aa6fdcc370a742d04) in 2016
+- This modeling approach was first suggested by [Spearman](https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control&ved=2ahUKEwjX5NmQzdqOAxWlXWwGHapWFtkQFnoECBUQAQ&usg=AOvVaw2t3SxjPT4PJ7Rr52iITQHW) in 2016
-- It uses the idea of a "pitch control" field, analogous to electromagnetic potential fields in physics, where players closer to the ball and
+- It uses the idea of a "pitch control" field, analogous to electromagnetic potential fields in physics, where players have a "potential" associated with their ability to control the ball if it were to arrive at any location, based on their location and movement states along with their physical attributes
 - The physics-based model accounts for player positions, velocities with direction, acceleration and top speed, along with simple ball physics to model the probability of a team getting to the ball from its current location to every other location on the pitch
 - Alternatives include other physics-based models, ML approaches ranging from a simple kNN approach to more complex deep learning models, as well as hybrid approaches